tap349/tap349.github.io/_posts/2015-01-06-notes-about-chef.md

 - loads current properties if resource already exists
 - defines all resource actions (the first one is default)
 - resource name syntax: `COOKBOOK_RESOURCE` where
-  `COOKBOOK` is a site cookbook name and `RESOURCE` is a resource file name.
+  `COOKBOOK` is a site cookbook name and `RESOURCE` is a resource file name (hyphens in cookbook name are replaced with underscores).

 syntax: